+Instead of investing time and money in building integrations between different applications, you can easily build your own actions using Zapier.
 Zapier is a tool for connecting two apps – this connection is called a Zap.
 Simply put – Zaps are actions triggered by other actions.
-A few very easy examples in Scoro:

 - Whenever I receive an email to my Gmail account, a new task (to reply to this email) is added to my task list.

-Of course there are numerous ways of using Zaps to create and organize your workflow, so go ahead and explore!
+Of course, there are hundreds of ways of using Zaps to create and organize your workflow, so go ahead and explore!

 To switch on the integration to Zapier in Scoro, go to Site settings > Integrations and click on the switch.